jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafety/task.md

 ```

 If a value can be `null`, then the various built-in functions that we talked about earlier
-cannot automatically work with such the value, for example:
+cannot automatically work with such a value, for example:
 ```kotlin
 var a: String? = null
 a.length // INCORRECT!!